Adyen-for-platform icon

 For more information, see Tipping.

-We strongly recommend sending a reference for all split types.
+We strongly recommend sending a reference for each split.
 You can use the reference to reconcile the split amounts in the transaction overview and in the reports.
 Without a reference, the split amounts are aggregated in a single entry and you will be unable to reconcile the transactions.

 See also